Blog Layout

 • DDP (Delivered Duty Paid)

-The seller delivers the goods at the agreed port of destination, but the buyer is responsible for all transportation and delivery costs.
+The seller delivers the goods at the agreed port of destination, but the buyer is responsible for all unloading costs.

 Why are Incoterms important in international trade?